-We may need to ask for medical information about the person covered, or see proof that the person covered has changed their occupation before we make any changes to the terms of your cover.
+We may need to ask for medical information about the person covered or see proof of the change before we make any changes to the terms of your cover.

 If we can, we'll change the terms of your cover to reflect the change in lifestyle of the person covered.
 This may mean we could reduce your premium or remove an exclusion.
 If we can't change the terms of your cover, we'll explain why.
+During a lifestyle review we can also apply an exclusion as well as removing one.
+For example, we might be asked to remove a rating for BMI as the person covered has lost weight, but since they took out the plan, they've taken up diving.
+We could therefore remove the BMI rating, but we would apply a diving exclusion.
+You'll always have the option not to take the lifestyle review and continue with your plan as it is.